The German tenor Michael Gniffke began a career in business-management before studying

 classical singing in Zurich with his father, the opera singer Rudolf A. Hartmann.

-Subsequently, he continued his studies with Alfred Muff, Stefan Haselhoff and Robert
+Subsequently, he continued his studies with Alfred Muff, Stefan Haselhoff Robert

-In 2006, he made his stage debut as Count Zedlau in Wiener Blut.
-In addition to numerous
+He made his stage debut as Count Zedlau in the operetta Wiener Blut.
+In addition

-leading roles in operetta, Michael Gniffke has sung Alfredo in La Traviata, Tamino
+to numerous leading roles in operetta, Michael Gniffke has sung Alfredo (La Traviata),

-in Faust (Gounod) and Don José in Carmen.
+Freeshooter), the title-role in Gounod’s Faust and Don José in Carmen.

 Recently, Michael Gniffke has been specializing in character roles and contemporary

-the tenor-part in Detlev Glanert´s Drei Wasserspiele etc.), as well as expanding
+the tenor-part in Detlev Glanert´s Drei Wasserspiele, as well as expanding into roles

-into roles of the German fach such as Paul in Die Tote Stadt, Herod in Salome, Loge
+of the German fach such as Paul (Die Tote Stadt), Herod (Salome), Loge (Das Rheingold),

 In 2015, the tenor made his role debut as Captain in Wozzeck at the Opéra de Dijon